codesqueak/rpimeetsaws/rpi/power.md

 To minimize power consumption, a number of steps where taken.

 * The electronics where selected to consume as little as possible.
-    * The Raspberry Pi itself consumes around 125mA when idle
+    * The Raspberry Pi itself consumes around 125mA (0.625W)when idle
     * The DC/DC converted is around 90% efficient
 * Minimum software load - Use something minimal, such as [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/)
 * Disable HDMI